EduardoZepeda/coffee-bytes-hugo/content/posts/docker-compose-tutorial-con-comandos-en-gnu-linux/index.en.md

 ### volumes

-We can send parts of our operating system to a service using one or more of these services. several volumes.
+We can send parts of our operating system to a service using one or several volumes.
 For this we use the syntax HOST:CONTAINER.
-Host can be a location on your system or also the name of a volume you have created with docker. with docker.
+Host can be a location on your system or also the name of a volume you have created with docker.

 ```docker
 version: '3.8'